1933 FA Cup final

 The 1933 FA Cup final was a football match between Everton and Manchester City on 29 April 1933 at Wembley Stadium in London.
 The deciding match of English football's primary cup competition, the Football Association Challenge Cup (better known as the FA Cup), it was the 62nd final, and the 11th at Wembley.
 The 1933 final was the first where the players, including goalkeepers, were issued numbers for identification.
 Everton were allocated numbers 1–11 and Manchester City numbers 12–22.

 Each team progressed through five rounds to reach the final.
-Everton won 3–0, with goals from Jimmy Stein, Dixie Dean and James Dunn, and won the cup for the first time since 1906.
+Everton won the game 3–0, with goals from Jimmy Stein, Dixie Dean and James Dunn, winning the cup for the first time since 1906.